-Tony also has a job as a dance instructor but attends rehearsals for Broadway shows in the hope that he will be picked for one of them, in the chorus line if nowhere else.
+Tony also has a job as a jazz dance instructor at Fatima’s Danceland but attends rehearsals for Broadway shows in the hope that he will be picked for one of them, in the chorus line if nowhere else.

 Not today, though, as he is let down once again, but his fellow dancer girlfriend Jackie (Cynthia Rhodes) has faith in him, for who knows what might be around the corner?

-There’s a love triangle between Tony, Jackie and the new girl in his life Laura (Finola Hughes) who happens to be the star of the show he finally gets a role in.
+There’s a love triangle between Tony, Jackie and the new girl in his life, Laura (Finola Hughes) who happens to be the lead dancer in the show he finally gets a role in.

 Wealthy and pampered Laura is British, bitchy and cruel, leading on poor, deluded Tony only to run hot and cold with him at every opportunity.